-- (2) As part of our audit, we initially assessed the the design of Company's relevant internal control systems and on that basis - tested the controls' effectiveness.
+on that basis - tested the controls' effectiveness.
 Thereby, we considered the business organization, the IT systems and the relevant measurement models.
 Moreover, we evaluated the assessment of the customer loans, including the appropriateness of estimated values, on the basis of sample testing of loan engagements.
 For this purpose, we assessed, among other things, the available documentation of the Company with respect to the economic circumstances as well as the recoverability of the related collaterals.
 For real estate as collateral, we obtained an understanding of and critically assessed the source data, measurement parameters applied, and assumptions made on which the expert valuations provided to us by the Company were based and evaluated whether they lay within an acceptable range.
-In addition, for the purpose of assessing the individual and general valuation allowances applied (in accordance with IDW RS BFA 7), we evaluated the calculation methodology applied by the Company together with the underlying assumptions and parameters.
+In addition, for the purpose of assessing the valuation allowances, we evaluated the calculation methodology applied by the Company together with the underlying assumptions and parameters.
 With the assistance of our specialists in mathematical finance, we examined the suitability and appropriate use of the models applied to calculate the risk provisions.

+(2) As part of our audit, we initially assessed the design of the Company's relevant internal control systems and -

 We assessed the appropriateness of the inclusion of additional valuation-relevant risk factors based on the current economic uncertainties.
 In this context we especially evaluated the assessment of the executive directors regarding the expected effects of the current macroeconomic environment on the economic situation of borrowers and the valuation of collateral and examined their consideration in the valuation of the customer loans.
 We questioned the necessity of creating model overlays and assessed their measurement.
-Based on our audit procedures, we were able to satisfy ourselves that the assumptions made by the executive directors for the purpose of testing the recoverability of the loan portfolio are justifiable overall, and that the - 3 The Company's disclosures regarding Loans and advances to customers are contained in notes of the financial statement in note 6 'Valuation allowances and provisions in the lending business (loan loss provisions)'.
-In addition, the management report contains the relevant disclosures in the report on economic performance (results of operations) and the risk report.
+Based on our audit procedures, we were able to satisfy ourselves that the assumptions made by the executive directors for the purpose of testing the recoverability of the loan portfolio are appropriate overall, and that the controls implemented by the Company are appropriate and effective.

+(3) The Company's disclosures on loan loss provisions are contained in the notes of the financial statements in section 4 "Management estimates and discretionary decisions" and section 5 "Accounting and measurement principles" (under 5.l.D) and in sections 12 and 22 "Loan loss provisions".
+In addition, the group management report contains the relevant disclosures in the report on economic performance (results of operations) and the risk report.